• Federated Learning & Secure MPC

 Output Policy Configuration

-Specify which metrics and artifacts can leave each round—everything else stays encrypted.
+Specify which metrics and artifacts can leave each round — everything else stays encrypted.
+Auditable output policy, definable once, enforced by the system

 Documentation & Integration Support